 My goal in Decathlon was to make a positive impact on people's lives through my actions.
 Decathlon has taught me an organic way of business.
 You'll grow because you are nice to people and you want to help them.

-Today, Minni is working as the Pilates Sport Leader and a coach at Decathlon Salt Lake.
+Today, Minni is working as the Store Leader at Decathlon Park Street Connect in Kolkata.
 Vikash is the After Sales Leader for Decathlon Sports India.